 A note to those who love their creature comforts: as the island is uninhabited, this means no electricity, washrooms, or indoor accommodation.
 Camping supplies are available for rent, but during peak season, these can go out of stock, so it is advisable for guests to bring their own.
 Some operators include these in the tour package, plus food, for an additional fee (usually P300 to 400 per person).
 There is a weak mobile communications signal on the island, but it’s patchy at best.
-Roughing it out has its perks: see wildlife in their actual habitat, reconnect with Mama Nature, test survival instincts, and awaken the inner photographer or artist (all kinds welcome).
+Roughing it has its perks: you see wildlife in its natural habitat, reconnect with Mama Nature, test survival instincts, and awaken the inner photographer or artist in you.

 6) It inspires learning and elicits participation